 This research proposes a methodology to simulate autonomous On-Demand vehicle fleets that serve both freight and passenger transport.
 The vehicle fleet's utilization can be increased in comparison to passenger-only operation.
 It is shown that it is possible to serve freight and passenger demand with a single multi-purpose autonomous vehicle fleet.
 Moreover, this operation pattern possibly offers savings for freight operators while On-Demand fleet operators may also take advantage of additional and possibly regular income by providing the freight company with vehicles.
 As pricing schemes remain unclear, the quantity of savings is still a matter to be researched.
-In the investigated use case, the impact of the additional freight demand on passengers is minimal due to a large fleet size.
-Average waiting times, travel distances and travel times are held at the same quality.
+In the investigated use case for parcel delivery in the city of Berlin, the impact of the additional freight demand on passengers is minimal when assuming a large fleet size.
+In this case, average wait times, travel distances and travel times are held at the same quality.
+An additional study including different fleet size configurations shows that, with help of a systematic approach, a fleet configuration, which combines rather high occupancy with low increases of average passenger wait times and freight tour rejections, can be found.